tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 10. Instructor Do: Python Requests (10 min)

 Submitting APIs with Postman is useful, but API requests are better sent with Python code.
-Instructors will demonstrate to students how to submit an API request with Python instead of Postman.
+In this activity you will demonstrate to students how to submit an API request with Python instead of Postman.
 Emphasis will be placed on the similarities between the two processes, as well as the advantages of sending requests through Python.

 The World Bank API (GDP extraction) should be used for this instructor demonstration activity.